 Social media does not replace a website

-Investing on social media and having a huge follower count for your business is cool and also acts as a sign of legitimacy for some people but if you have been a social media user you have witnessed how social media trends come and go from MySpace, Hi5, Facebook, Twitter, Google+, Instagram, Snapchat and Tiktok.
-What may be hot this year, may not be hot next year but with your website, you can easily harvest emails from subscriptions and keep your readers on the loop all the time.
+Investing on social media and having a huge follower count for your business is cool and also acts as a sign of legitimacy for some people but if you have been a social media user you have witnessed how social media platforms come and go from MySpace, Hi5, Facebook, Twitter, Google+, Instagram, Snapchat and Tiktok.
+What may be hot this year, may not be hot next year but with your website, you can easily harvest emails from subscriptions and keep your readers on the loop all anytime.